suzybee1987/milestone-2/TESTING.md

 **Submit**
   1. - Expected: form should not submit without all fields completed
      - Testing: tested by trying to submit with empty fields individually
-     - Result: form only sent when all fields filled.
+     - Result: The code ran as expected and does not submit with empty fields

   2. - Expected: alert to user that form has been completed
      - Testing: tested by sending feedback